VictimofUniversity/Crypto/README.md

 Installation
 ============

-It is already been converted to .exe for you
+It is already been converted to exe.
+Also we'are working on freezing all packages which we used

 Link: https://drive.google.com/open?id=179v1dGrExsVm_qWKJkEqrM-x-07RZAJd